Any author publishing with Amazon Kindle Direct Publishing (KDP) knows about free Kindle ebook promotion.

-What some may not know is that free ebooks for Kindle has now become another little industry in itself, as sites pop up all over the internet, listing and promoting these free ebook offerings.
+Some may not know that free ebooks for Kindle have now become another little industry in itself.

-When KDP Select first started, it was enough to book your free days and then promote it yourself via your own social networks.
+When KDP Select started, it was enough to book your free days and then promote it via your social networks.

-Now, however, there are so many free ebooks on offer every day it’s getting more and more difficult to get noticed.
-On the Kindle Store, it is not easy to find free ebooks.
+Now, however, there are so many free ebooks on offer every day.
+Getting noticed is more and more challenging.

 On top of this, for Kindle Unlimited subscribers, free ebooks are of little interest or value.

-I have tried a lot of ways of using the free days for my own books.
+I have tried a lot of ways of using free Kindle ebook promotion for my books.

-I have also experimented with different days of the week and of the month.
+I also experimented with different days of the week and of the month.

 In general, promotions in the first few days of a month are worth avoiding, as are Fridays and Mondays.

-Another element I have noticed through my trial and errors is that luck can also have a hand in how successful a free ebook promotion is.
+Another element I have noticed through my trial and error is that luck can also have a big hand in how successful a free ebook promotion is.